Chalk Dust Math Courses (third grade through college)

 |Instant KeyPublishers InfoPricing|

 Parents with weak math backgrounds should love these courses since they really do the teaching for you.
-Even better, purchase of a course entitles students to free technical assistance from Professor Mosely.
-(Those who purchase complete used courses can pay a $50 fee for consultation service per student, per course, per year.)
+Even better, purchase of a course entitles students to free technical assistance from Professor Mosely for all students within the family that may use the course.
+(And those who purchase complete used courses can pay a $100 fee for consultation service per student, per course.)

-Courses start with Basic Math (6th grade level) and continue through Calculus I. (Chalk Dust also produces SAT Math Review which is not included in this review.)
-Each course has a number of DVDs which reflects both the size of textbooks and complexity of concepts taught.
+Courses start with Basic Math (6th grade level) and continue through Calculus I. (Chalk Dust also produces The ACT-SAT Math Review which is not included in this review.)
+Each course has from 7 to 18 DVDs.
+The number of DVDs per course reflects both the size of textbooks and complexity of concepts taught.

 All courses include a textbook and solutions guide.
-Mosely follows the textbook lessons in order of presentation, with the exception of the geometry course.
-In that course, Mosely provides different approaches to some topics.
+Mosely follows the textbook lessons in order of presentation.
 In all the courses, he usually expands upon the textbook presentation, sometimes adding his own learning strategies to the lessons.
 He covers the main concepts then works out sample problems on a chalkboard with an occasional computer graphic or graphing calculator illustration.

-Students should watch a section on the video, then go to the text and work about 30 exercise problems in that particular section in the book.
-Each section requires about 2 days to complete.
-In most of the texts there are far more problems than most students will ever need to complete, so use discretion in assigning exercises.
-Chalk Dust includes a missive with each course explaining how to assign problems.
+Students should watch a section on the DVD, then go to the text and work about 25-30 exercise problems in that particular section in the textbook.
+Each section requires about 3-5 days to complete.
+In most of the texts there are far more problems than most students will ever need to complete, but Chalk Dust provides "suggested assignments" for each course.

-The textbooks are from Houghton Mifflin, and the lead author on most of them is Ron Larson, one of the most respected and prolific math authors in the United States.
+The textbooks are from Houghton Mifflin or Cengage Learning, and the lead author on most of them is Ron Larson, one of the most respected and prolific math authors in the United States and reflect college quality at the particular course level.
 The Basic Math text is authored by Aufmann, Barker, and Lockwood, and these authors are also responsible for the Prealgebra text.
-Some texts are identical to those used in schools, while some have been published as special editions for Chalk Dust.
-Algebra 1 and 2 texts are softbound standard with a hardbound option for an extra $20.
+Many texts are identical to those used in colleges.
+Algebra 1 and 2 texts are hardbound standard.

-The textbooks are designed for classroom teachers, so they do not function well on their own for home schooling students.
-However, the combination of video presentations and solutions guides with the texts results in excellent courses that work well for independent study.
+The textbooks are designed for classroom teachers, however, the combination of DVD presentations and solutions guides with the texts and student technical support from Dana Mosely result in excellent courses that work well for independent study.